Now that we’re entering a new post-COVID era, nonprofit leaders need to think about what virtual fundraising will look like in the future.

 What is Virtual Fundraising?

 The term “virtual fundraising” describes all nonprofit engagements and campaigns done online.
 This includes online fundraisers, virtual events, and even text fundraising campaigns.
-In the past year, virtual fundraising activities have skyrocketed due to social distancing guidelines and the COVID-19 pandemic.
+In the past two years, virtual fundraising activities have skyrocketed due to social distancing guidelines and the COVID-19 pandemic.

 You’ve probably redirected your focus to virtual methods, too.
 While face-to-face fundraising can lead to more personal engagements, virtual fundraising comes with many of its own benefits: